 THE spirit of the age is utilitarian.
 Improvement is stamped upon the face of every thing.
-All the useful arts are progressing with unparralleled rapidity, and the Art of Printing is coming in for its full share of the common improvement, Determ ed not to be outdone in any thing that pertains to his profession, where there is a fair chance for exertion and enterprize, the undersigned has determined upon issuing a sheet twice the size of the Boston Weekly Times, (and is to take the place of that paper,) and will contain eight columns more matter than the Brother Jonathan.
-This sheet will be called the BOSTON NOTION, and it is determined that it shall sustain a cognomen so full of meaning, and so interwoven with the established character of our Yankee city.
-It will be the LARGEST NEWSPAPER IN THE WORLD-with no exception-and will be printed on a sheet thirty-seven by fifty-two inches.
-It will be filled entirely with reading matter, and will contain Three Thousand Eight Hundred and Eighty Eight square inches, or Twenty-Seven square feet of print in fine type! and a single number will contain more read ng than an ordinary book of Three Hundred | their minds, pages.
-These dimensions will enable the publisher Theatrical Criticisms, Police and other Court Reports, Humorous Articles, &c. &c.

-to fill it.
-From the study of the philosopher down | partiz in politics. to the police courts, through all regions of reason, poetry, romance, wit, and the ample record of folly, we shall glean from the past and the present and from all nations, to present as pleasing and useful a combination of recorded thought and current history, as the world can supply or industry produce, This is our "Boston Norion."
+All the useful arts are progressing with unparralleled rapidity, and the Art of Printing is coming in for its full share of the common improvement.
+Determied not to be outdone in any thing that pertions to his profession, where there is a fair chance for exertion and enterprize, the undersigned has determined upon issuing a sheet twice the size of the Boston Weekly Times, (and is to take the place of that paper,) and will contain eight columns more matter than the Brother Jonathan.
+This made a great parade of opposition, and Croakers, sheet will be called the BOSTON NOTION, and it is determined that it shall sustain a cognomen so ourselves upon the sober, rational and experienced full of meaning, and so interwoven with the established character of our Yankee city.
+It will be the LARGEST NEWSPAPER IN THE WORLD-with no exception-and will be printed on a sheet thirtyseven by fifty-two inches.
+It will be filled entirely with reading matter, and will contain Three Thousand Eight Hundred and Eighty Eight square inches, or Twenty-Seven square feet of print in fine type! and a single number will contain more readng than an ordinary book of Three Hundred to draw largely upon the most popular periodicals of the day, both American and Foreign; and as the ed this paper will be a welcome Notion to ever Theatrical Criticisms, Police and other Court Reports.
+Humorous Articles, &c. &c.
+The whole world of Literature will be ransacked fill it.
+From the study of the philosopher down scribe for either of the following Philadelphia perio- to the police courts, through all regions of reason, dicals, this liberal proposal is made: Five dollars poetry, romance, wit, and the ample record of folly. we shall glean from the past and the present and from all nations, to present as pleasing and useful a ombination of recorded thought and current his- of heauty and simplicity with utility and taste. tory, as the world can supply or industry produce.

-This great amount of wisdom and fun-of wit and philosophy-of novelties and antiquities-we are able to offer, weekly for SIX CENTS per copy, only six cents? and we can do it because of the facilities of our press and office, and the connection of daily and weekly publications.
-For THREE DOL-LARS We can sell a year's volume, equal in quantity of matter, with every variety also, to Fifty-two Volume of Novels, such as are issued from the press Do lars!
-Effected all by improved machinery, and collected and collated for the taste of our reaby a determination that we will not be outdone is ders. enterprize and usefulness.
-TERMS:-Tunke Dollans a year, always in will be attended to unless accompanied with the CASH.
+This is our "Boston Norion."
+This great amount of wisdom and fun-of wit and philosophy-of novelties and amiquities-we are able to offer, weekly for six casts per copy, per, no labor, and no cost been spared in the denly six cents! and we can do it because of the facilities of our press and office, and the connection variety of interesting tales, original, from foreign of daily and weekly publications.
+For THREE DOL-LARS we can sell a year's volume, equal in quantity f matter, with every variety also, to Fifty-two Volime of Novels, such as are issued from the press of this day.
+Fifty-two large Volumes for Three Dollars!
+Effected all by improved machinery, and y a determination that we will not be outdone in desprize and usefulness.

+TERMS:-THREE DOLLARS a year, always in dvacce-no orders, no matter from what source, will be attended to unless accompanied with the CASH.
 Single copies six cents each.

 Post Masters or others remitting Twenty Dollars shall have Eight copies sent to such persons and places as they may designate.

-GEORGE ROBERTS, Publisher,
+GEORGE KOBERTS, Publisher,